mrsuman2002/A_modular_Plugin-CodeChat/extensions/developer.rst

 Release procedures
 ==================
-Each extension has a unique publish procedure.
+Each extension/plugin has a unique release procedure.
 See each extension/plugin's developer docs.

 -   `Visual studio code <VSCode/developer>`
 -   `IntelliJ <IntelliJ/developer>`